HiFiveGroup/saga_app/README.md

 ####Friends.
 Family.
 Building.
 Exploring.#####
 <br>
-In the Seven Habits of Highly Effective People, author Steven Covey describes all the activities of modern life landing somewhere between four quadrants:
+In the Seven Habits of Highly Effective People, author Steven Covey describes all the activities of modern life as residing somewhere on one of four quadrants:

 1. Urgent and important
 2. Urgent but not important